pederan/Parallax-ImageScroll/README.md

 * **touch**: Presents a mobile/tablet friendy version, no parallax effect and smaller images (should be used with a mobile/tablet optimized image) (default = false)

-### Mobile
+### Touch

-The effect is not very smooth on a mobile device.
-You could therefore present the user with a mobile version, which displays the images with no parallax effect.
+The effect is not very smooth on a touch device.
+You could therefore present the user with a fallback version, which displays the images with no parallax effect.
 You can do so checking for touch (e.g. with Modernizr) and set dynamic options to adjust to this.
 ```javascript
 var touch = Modernizr.touch;
 $('.img-holder').imageScroll({